rj-price/shell_scripts/README.md

 # shell_scripts
-Collection of shell scripts used to run analyses on SLURM system.
+Collection of shell scripts used to run analyses on SLURM-based cluster.

+## RNA-seq
+HISAT2
+bamCoverage
+HTSeq-Count
+featureCounts
+StringTie